apple/ml-cvnets/docs/source/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to CVNet's documentation!
+Welcome to CVNets documentation!
 =====================================

-CVNet is a high-performance open-source library for training deep neural networks for visual recognition tasks, including classification, detection, and segmentation.
+CVNets is an open-source library for training deep neural networks for visual recognition tasks, including classification, detection, and segmentation.

-CVNet supports image and video understanding tools, including data loading, data transformations, novel data sampling methods, and implementations of several state-of-the-art networks with significantly better performance than the original publications.
+CVNets supports image and video understanding tools, including data loading, data transformations, novel data sampling methods, and implementations of several state-of-the-art networks.

+Our source code is available on `Github <https://github.com/apple/ml-cvnets>`_ .

 .. toctree::